Digitaler-Impfnachweis/certification-apis/Implementation.md

   |COVID-19 Vaccine Janssen (Johnson and Johnson)|`J07BX03`|`EU/1/20/1525`|`ORG-100001417`|
   |Nuvaxovid (Novavax)|`J07BX03`|`EU/1/21/1618`|`ORG-100032020`|

-(*) the exact release date will be communicated separately

 ### Values for `dn` and `sd` for base vaccinations with the same vaccine